| |

 Like we said, you can’t fit it all into one road trip.
 But we’ve done our best to include the highlights in hopes that you’ll fall in love with Oregon and come back a second (and third) time to explore more.

-Of course, that’s just the base itinerary that we’d recommend.
 The exact route you take is going to depend on your particular interests, what time of year you’re visiting, and more factors than we can possibly take into account here.

 We have ideas for shorter and longer itineraries below the main itinerary if you have more or less time.

-We’ll do our best to give you all the information you need to plan YOUR road trip in Oregon, but if we miss something or you have more questions, leave us a comment below and we’ll do our best to either answer your question, or point you to someone who can.
+We’ll do our best to give you all the information you need to plan YOUR trip to Oregon, but if we miss something or you have more questions, leave us a comment below and we’ll do our best to either answer your question, or point you to someone who can.

 One last note: We have Portland at the tail end of the itinerary, because it’s a great place to end your epic road trip by kicking your feet up and eating and drinking your way through what we think is one of the best food cities in the country.
 You could just as easily put it at the beginning, it’s up to you!